-When you’re developing physical product, the New Product Introduction (NPI) process can seem daunting.
+When you’re developing a physical product, the New Product Introduction (NPI) process can seem daunting.

 But don’t worry – this guide will walk you through everything you need to know about NPI, from the management role to the various challenges you’ll likely face.